Enter your details below and we will contact you.

 There are two elements of custody to consider:

 In Utah, there is a presumption of both parties being awarded legal custody so joint-legal custody is common.
-Joint-legal custody means that both parties have the right to make decisions on the bigger issues that will have to be made on behalf of the child (healthcare, religion, schools, etc.).
+Joint legal custody means that both parties have the right to give imput on decision-making and receive information regarding their children on things such as healthcare, education, schools, religion, child’s actibities etc.

-The guiding principle is what is in the best interest of the child or children.
+The guiding principle in determining child custody disputes is what is in the “best interests of the child”.

 How is alimony decided?